Skip to content

 2. Hanoi Train Street (old)

-Supposedly making one of the big lists of top bucket list items IN THE WORLDfor 2023, I wasn’t able to actually find the specific article.
-But Hanoi train street is definitely on SOME list because at all times of day and evening there were large groups of people jockeying for photos or hard-won glimpses.
+Supposedly making one of the big lists of top bucket list items IN THE WORLD a couple years back, at all times of day and evening there are large groups of people jockeying for photos and settling in at one of the many bars and restaurants lining the tracks of Hanoi Train Street.

 Things to know: